Blue and Gold Pulsating Orb

 lizards and gheckos

-After her long exhale, Lesley finds it difficult to breathe in again,
+After her long exhale, she finds it difficult to breathe in again,

 but the bellows push through the lung clamp